ajeetraina/workshop-poc-infra/README.md

 1. Clone this project

+2. Copy .env.example to .env

-2. Start the stack using Docker Compose
+3. Start the stack using Docker Compose

     ```console
-    docker compose up -d
+    docker compose up -d --build
     ```

-3. Open http://localhost:8085.
-When you're prompted for the password, simply enter `password`.
+4. Open http://localhost:8085.
+It will open the split-screen interface with instructions on the left side and IDE on the right side.
+When you're prompted for the password on the right screen, simply enter `password`.

 ### Test out the workshop environment